 The pyramids of Egypt’s Old Kingdom are the most famous archaeological sites in Africa, if not the world.
 It is also widely known that humanity first evolved in Africa millions of years before expanding across much of the globe.
 However, beyond these two quintessential narratives of the African past, little else has reach the popular imagination of most Americans.
 In this course, students will study both hominin evolution and Egyptian state formation, but they will also expand beyond these prominent places and times to explore early technologies that developed in Africa, the appearance of cities and states across the continent, and the far-reaching connections between Africa and the rest of the world that characterize this continent surrounded on all sides by major water bodies central to world history.
 Example topics include the Swahili Coast in Indian Ocean Trade, the development of the Merina state in Madagascar, the formation of urban settlements at Great Zimbabwe and Djenne-Djenno, early iron working in West Africa, and African Diasporas in the United States.
 (Fulfills social sciences requirement; designated a non-Western cultures course.)

-For Fall 2014, the course is designated Research in Anthropology.
-Students carry out a research project on the body and bodily practice.
-Prerequisite: AN-101.
+For Fall 2014, the course is designated Writing in Anthropology.
+Students carry out writing projects on cultural aspects of health and healing.
+Prerequisite: AN-101 and AN-270.

 AN-351A 001 Senior Project Design

 A seminar for students to design and start a senior project for the Anthropology Senior Seminar (AN366.)
 Students will develop a project focus, write a functional outline, document a literature search, and analyze preliminary data.
 Prerequisite: AN-101 and AN-102 and permission of instructor.
 Open to senior majors only.
 Seniors are recommended to take AN-351A before enrolling in AN-366 Senior Seminar.
 Must be taken S/U.